Abdul8081/jobPortal/README.md

 A modern, full-featured job portal application built with the MERN stack.
 Connect job seekers with employers through an intuitive, responsive platform featuring advanced search, real-time updates, and seamless user experience.

+You can see the full website at : https://jobportal-059k.onrender.com/

 ---

 ## 📋 Table of Contents